Nonlinear Invariant Risk Minimization: A Causal Approach: Problem Setup

 To ease exposition, here we consider the simple scenario in which $\mathcal{E}_{\text{all}}$ only contains all modifications varying the noises of $X_1$, $X_2$ and $Y$ within a finite range, i.e., $\sigma_i(e) \in [0, \sigma^2_{\text{max}}]$.
 Then, to predict $Y$ from $(X_1, X_2)$ using a least-square predictor $\hat{Y}^e = \hat{\alpha}_1X_1^e+\hat{\alpha}_2X_2^e$ for environment $e$, we can \begin{itemize} \item Case 1: regress from $X_1^e$, to obtain $\hat{\alpha}_1=1$ and $\hat{\alpha}_2=0$, \item Case 2: regress from $X_2^e$, to obtain $\hat{\alpha}_1=0$ and $\hat{\alpha}_2=\frac{\sigma_1(e)+\sigma_2(e)}{\sigma_1(e)+\sigma_2(e)+\sigma_3(e)}$, \item Case 3: regress from $(X_1^e, X_2^e)$, to obtain $\hat{\alpha}_1=\frac{\sigma_3(e)}{\sigma_2(e)+\sigma_3(e)}$ and $\hat{\alpha}_2=\frac{\sigma_2(e)}{\sigma_2(e)+\sigma_3(e)}$. \end{itemize}

-In the generic scenario (i.e., $\sigma_1(e)\neq0$, $\sigma_2(e)\neq0$, and $\sigma_3(e)\neq0$), the regression using $X_1$ in Case 1 is an invariant correlation: it is the only regression whose coefficients do not vary with the environment $e$.
-In contrast, the regressions in both Case 2 and Case 3 have coefficients that depend on the environment $e$.
+In the generic scenario (i.e., $\sigma_1(e)\neq0$, $\sigma_2(e)\neq0$, and $\sigma_3(e)\neq0$), the regression using $X_1$ in Case 1 is an invariant correlation: it is the only regression whose coefficients do not vary with $e$.
+By contrast, the regressions in both Case 2 and Case 3 have coefficients that depend on $e$.
 Therefore, only the invariant correlation in Case 1 will generalize well to new test environments.

 From a practical perspective, let us take a closer look at Case 3.
 As we do not know in advance that regressing on $X_1$ alone will lead to an invariant predictor, in practice we may do the regression on all the available data $(X_1^e, X_2^e)$.
 As explained, when $\sigma_i(e)\neq 0$ for $i=1,2,3$, this fails to generalize.
 Indeed, no empirical risk minimization (ERM) algorithm (i.e., purely minimizing training error) \citep{Vapnik95} would work in this setting.
 Invariant Causal Prediction (ICP) methods \citep{peters2015causal} also do not work, since as argued by \citet{arjovsky2019invariant}, the noise variance in $Y$ may change across environments.
 To this end, \citet{arjovsky2019invariant} proposed IRM.
 As aforementioned, however, IRM and IRMG guarantee generalization to unseen environments only in the linear setting, while we consider the case where both $\Phi$ and $w$ are from the class of nonlinear models.